FZJ-JSC/JUBE/docs/tutorial.rst

    >>> jube --version

-which should highlight you the current version number.
+which should highlight the current version number.

 .. index:: configuration